rafapolo/sumaria/README.md

 = Sumaria =
 Fetching transcript for video 7ARBJQn6QkM
 languages: en

 Generating summary...
-ingesting 28 chunks of 2000 chars...
+- AI and Technology
+- Impact of AI on Various Fields
+- Responsibility in Technology Development
+- Influence of Gaming Industry

-saved at ./cached/7ARBJQn6QkM/summary.txt
+saved at ./cached/7ARBJQn6QkM/summary.md
-in 138.48 seconds
+in 50.18 seconds
 ```

-Took ~2 minutes on a Mac M4 Apple M4 10-core GPU to be generated.
+Took ~1 minute on a Mac M4 Apple M4 10-core GPU to be generated.

-See original [transcript](cached/7ARBJQn6QkM/transcript.txt) and resulting [summary](cached/7ARBJQn6QkM/summary.txt).
+See original [transcript](cached/7ARBJQn6QkM/transcript.txt) and resulting [summary](cached/7ARBJQn6QkM/summary.md).

 ## Notes